The Order Payment Screen (Checkout Screen) Allows Changes Initiated by the Plugin

-Starting from V9Preview3, a plugin can edit the current order opened on the cash register via the API without receiving an
+Starting from V9Preview3, the plugin can edit the current order opened at the checkout via the API without receiving

 EntityAlreadyInUseException :-)

-Previously, in V7Preview5, the ability to edit an order opened on the editing screen at any time when no other operations are being performed was added (details).
+Previously, in V7Preview5, the ability to edit an open order on the editing screen was added at any time when no other operations were being performed (details).

-To make changes to an order opened on the payment screen, the plugin needs to call the method
+To make changes to the order opened on the payment screen, the plugin needs to call the method

 TryEditCurrentPaymentScreen

-and pass a reference to a callback that syrveFront will invoke as soon as the opportunity arises.
+and pass a reference to a callback that SyrveFront will invoke as soon as it becomes possible.

-If there is no activity, this will happen immediately; if other operations are being performed, the callback will be invoked right after their completion.
+If idle, this will happen immediately, but if other operations are being performed at that moment, the callback will be invoked right after their completion.

 In any case, the TryEditCurrentPaymentScreen method will return control after the callback is invoked.

-If the callback throws an exception, it will propagate from TryEditCurrentPaymentScreen.
+If the callback throws an exception, it will be thrown from TryEditCurrentPaymentScreen.

-A progress bar is displayed while the callback is executing.
+During the execution of the callback, a progress bar is displayed.
 The following will be passed to the callback:

 - the current order,

-- context regarding the state of the cash register screen
+- context about the state of the checkout screen

 IPaymentScreenUpdatedContext, - a local version of

-The callback has a return value, which for most users should be null.
+The callback has a return value, which should be null for most users.

 Example: